Wednesday, January 2, 2008

 It's an institute you can't disparage.

--- Frank Sinatra (Cahn/Van Heusen)
+--Frank Sinatra (Cahn/Van Heusen)

-By coincidence, I watched Bela Tarr's third feature, Prefab People (1982), a week before Ira Sachs's third, Married Life (2007).
 While the former is Hungarian, the latter American, both concern unhappy unions.
-Aside from the fact that Married Life was shot in color and takes place in 1949, the primary difference is that the blue-collar marriage in Tarr's black and white movie is obviously problematic, whereas the bourgeois one in Sachs's appears healthy, but fissures lie beneath the surface.
+Aside from the fact that Married Life was shot in color and takes place in 1949, the primary difference between the two is that the blue-collar marriage in Tarr's black and white movie is troubled, whereas the bourgeois one in Sachs's appears healthy, but fissures lie beneath the surface.

 That doesn't make either film a drag.
 Married Life, for instance, is humorous in a sardonic sort of way.
-Chris Cooper's Harry and Patricia Clarkson's Pat are joined by Rachel McAdams as Harry's mistress, Kay, and Pierce Brosnan as his drinking buddy, Richard.
+Chris Cooper's Harry and Patricia Clarkson's Pat are joined by Rachel McAdams as Harry's flaxen-haired mistress, Kay, and Pierce Brosnan as his drinking buddy, Richard.

 For the story's outline, Sachs and Oren Moverman (I'm Not There) turned to John Bingham's 1953 novel Five Roundabouts to Heaven.
-At

-The House Next Door, Keith Uhlich reveals that Bingham, a former spy, was the basis for John Le Carre's George Smiley character.
+At The House Next Door, Keith Uhlich reveals that Bingham, a former spy, was the basis for John Le Carré's George Smiley character.
 Married Life eschews espionage, but there's plenty of suspense, i.e. Will Harry kill his wife or not?

-In the case of Prefab People, murder never rears its ugly head, but Tarr builds suspense by beginning at the end before doubling back.
+In the case of The Prefab People, murder never rears its ugly head, but Tarr builds suspense by beginning at the end before doubling back.
 Nonetheless, he and Sachs come to the same conclusion: some people are fated to stay together.

-Unlike the well spoken duo in Married Life, however, Judit Pog/*ny's Feleseg and R/>=bert Koltai's Ferj (a real-life couple) don't mince words.
+Unlike the well spoken duo in Married Life, however, Judit Pogány's Feleseg and Róbert Koltai's Ferj--they're a couple in real life--don't mince words.
 She: "You drink too much."
 He: "You talk too much."
 The film has a few comedic moments, too, like when Ferj tries to explain the difference between capitalism, communism, and socialism to his blank-faced son.
 In his view, communism is the height of perfection.

-While Married Life is stylish and controlled, a cross between Far From Heaven and AMC's Mad Men, Prefab People, result of a 10-day shoot, feels loose and spontaneous.
-This may surprise those familiar with Tarr's recent work, although he still films primarily in B&W. In 2006, the Northwest Film Forum screened Damnation (1987), Werckmeister Harmonies (2000), and S/*t/*ntang/>= (1994).
-All three contain some of the most mesmerizing long takes in movie history.
-In his early efforts, on the contrary, he invades his cast's space via handheld camera (Tarr makes little distinction between facial and landscape topography).
-Along with Prefab People, the Northwest Film Forum will be showing Family Nest (1977), The Outsider (1980), and Almanac of Fall (1984).
-(Tarr's latest, The Man From London, remains without US distribution.)
+While Married Life is stylish and controlled, a cross between Far From Heaven and AMC's Mad Men, The Prefab People, the result of a 10-day shoot, feels loose and spontaneous.
+This may surprise those familiar with Tarr's recent work, although he still films primarily in black and white.

 Here she comes again / she's my best friend's girl.

-As a dedicated follower of the domestic drama, I found the temptation to establish links between these two films irresistible.
-In truth, though, they're marked by more differences than similarities--except for that unhappy marriage thing.
-Neither Prefab People nor Married Life rivals Who's Afraid of Virginia Woolf? or Scenes From a Marriage in the most memorable matrimony-as-warfare sweepstakes, but both belong on the short list of worthy runners-up.
+Neither The Prefab People nor Married Life rivals Who's Afraid of Virginia Woolf? or Scenes From a Marriage in the most memorable matrimony-as-warfare sweepstakes, but both belong on the short list of runners-up.

-Elliptic and Unbridled: The Early Films of Bela Tarr runs at the Northwest Film Forum from 1/8 - 30.
-The NWFF is located at 1515 12th Avenue on Capitol Hill between Pike and Pine.
-Married Life opens on 3/21 at the Guild 45th.
-For more information on the Tarr retrospective, please click here or call 206-329-2629.
-Prefab People images from David Bordwell's Website on Cinema and the NWFF, Married Life images (c) Copyright Sidney Kimmel Entertainment.
+Elliptic and Unbridled: The Early Films of Bela Tarr runs at the Northwest Film Forum from Jan 8 - 30.
+The NWFF is located at 1515 12th Ave on Capitol Hill between Pike and Pine.
+Married Life opens on Mar 21 at the Guild 45th.
+For more information on the Tarr retrospective, please call (206) 329-2629.

 No comments: